Code of Student Conduct

 After an Administrative Hearing, a student(s), organization(s) or group(s) will receive a formal Decision Letter.
 The student(s) has the right to appeal the decision.
 Please see the section on Appeals.

 Student Conduct Board Hearing is a hearing generally conducted by two (2) to three (3) student conduct members, which may be composed of faculty members, students and administrators.
-The Associate Dean of Students or designee will function as a non-voting Chair of the Board.
+The Director of Community Standards or designee will function as a non-voting Chair of the Board.
 Generally, cases referred to the Student Conduct Board are allegations that are significant in nature and may not be resolved through an Administrative hearing.

 For cases of alleged Sexual Harassment-Sexual Misconduct, students do not serve on the Student Conduct Board; for these allegations, the Student Conduct Board is compromised only of faculty and staff members.